bear013/calcoolator-server/README.md

 ### POST /calculator/v1/operation/{operation}
 This endpoint attempts to execute the required mathematical operation and returns the result, plus the new credit balance after deducting the operation's cost.
+The operation is only fulfilled if the user attempting it has enough credits to cover the cost.

 Possible operations: 'addition','subtraction','multiplication','division','random_string','square_root'

 Random String generation requires no operands (send empty strings)